Overview of Online Nursing Bachelor's Degrees

 Cost of an Online BSN Degree

 The median annual tuition for an online bachelor's degree in nursing is $12,601, according to our analysis of 360 schools.
-The lowest annual tuition in this sample is $3,204, and the highest is $47,806.

 To practice nursing, graduates must have a license, and there are several fees involved in obtaining and maintaining a nursing license.
 Application fees vary widely by state, and the National Council Licensure Examination (NCLEX) certification exam fee is $200.
 Licensed nurses must also pay a renewal fee periodically, usually every two years.